4-H YOUTH DEVELOPMENT

 Premise ID & Frequently Asked Questions - Any 4-H'er exhibiting livestock (Beef, Dairy, Goat, Sheep, and/or Swine) at the Warrick County Fair must have a Premise ID.

-Animal / Livestock Deadlines - There is a separate enrollment form for Livestock and Horse and Pony.
-All 4-H'ers exhibiting livestock and/or horse and pony at the Warrick County Fair must adhere to the deadlines listed below.
+Animal / Livestock Deadlines - All 4-H'ers exhibiting livestock and/or horse and pony at the Warrick County Fair must adhere to the deadlines listed below.
 To be completed in any animal/livestock project the 4-H'er must do one of the following: Showmanship; Poster; and/or a demonstration; or a combination of those listed.

 Beef - Steers and Commercial Heifers - Members must have possession of animal(s), enrolled in the beef project, participate in beef ID day and completed the Indiana 4-H Beef Enrollment form by April 1st of current year.